-Government protection for possums
+Government protection for possums in Australia

 Possums are extensively hunted for their fur (a considerably valuable item) which has resulted in the government protecting them in mainland Australia to prevent their extinction.
 There’re exceptions to this protection, however, as seasonal hunting is still allowed in Tasmania while landowners can obtain permits to protect their crops if they are getting attacked by the small animals.

 Although their population is on the decline, possums in urban areas have adapted to humans and have moved into local neighbourhoods and residences.
 They generally like to live under foundations and in roofs.
-Trapping for eviction in residential areas is still legal in most areas in Australia while permits are required in some areas.
+Possum trapping for eviction in residential areas is still legal in most areas in Australia while permits are required in some areas.